Bugaboo Bee Plus Review

 We don’t know if it is just our Bee Plus, but the handle doesn’t always lock into place on one side when the pushchair is opened.
 We have to manually check the thoughtfully provided chassis lock stickers to make sure the handle is fully open and locked.
 These stickers are a great visual check.
 But we would really prefer it if both sides automatically locked into place without us having to check / manually lock.

-Whilst folding the Bee is easy – press in the button and pull two latches up (a two handed fold) – unfolding the Bee is slightly more tricky when the seat is parent facing.
+Whilst folding the Bee is easy – press in the button on the side of the handlebar (NOTE: 0n the last Bee Plus pushchairs, there is a button on each side), and pull two latches up (a two handed fold) – unfolding the Bee is slightly more tricky when the seat is parent facing.
 This is because you need to get your foot right underneath the pushchair to then push near the white brake pedal to push the chassis open.
 I have to say after 6 failed attempts at this and practically falling over, I did hold onto the nearest wall and then I managed to push the Bee open!!
 I know I am an older parent, but I was really glad to hear recently, other Bee owners confess that they find hopping on one leg whilst pushing with the other, hard work too!
 One mum confessed that she has had to clean part of her car, just so that she can lean on that area whilst opening her Bee!
 Opening the Bee Plus when the seat is folded outward facing is less problematic.
 The chassis still needs to be pushed open with one foot, but it is simpler to access.

 Once folded the Bugaboo Bee Plus does not freestand.
 We are having to store the Bee on its side which we are concerned will scratch the chassis.